 Living in NYC can be expensive because prices are somewhat high, but New York’s property tax rate is below 1%.
-You will have lower income taxes in New Jersey and changes to your cost profile, so it is possible to break even – or even start saving some cash.
+You will have lower income taxes in New Jersey and changes to your cost profile, so it is possible to break even or start saving some cash.
 It all depends on your circumstances.

 Choosing how to move between the states will also impact the overall experience.
-Here are some tips that will make like more comfortable for you during this time.
+Here are some tips that will make like more comfortable during this time.

 Best Advice for Moving from New York to New Jersey

-If you are used to living in an NYC apartment, and now you’ll have a house in New Jersey, then you will be responsible for repairs, maintenance, and upkeep.
+If you are used to living in an NYC apartment, and now you’ll have a house in New Jersey, you will be responsible for repairs, maintenance, and upkeep.
 The expenses of these activities can be a challenge if you don’t create a proactive budget.

 Then here are some extra tips to consider as you get ready to complete your move.

 1. Take time to plan your NJ trips.

 Left turns are a rarity in New Jersey.
-It takes a little while to get the hang of the jughandles that swoop you around from the right to get you to where you want to be.
-If you forget to take the off-ramp, then it could be several miles before you can make the next turn.
+As a result, it takes a little while to get the hang of the jughandles that swoop you around from the right to get you to where you want to be.
+If you forget to take the off-ramp, it could be several miles before you can make the next turn.

 2. Choose an appropriate moving agency.

 If you move from New York to New Jersey, your professional movers must have licensure to cross state lines to provide their services legally.
 You can verify this information by confirming their DOT and Motor Carrier numbers.
 Any firm that is missing one or both of these items is a company to avoid.

 3. Prepare for your commute.